department-of-veterans-affairs/vagov-content/pages/burials-memorials/pre-need-eligibility.md

 ### What documents and information do I need to apply?

-We base our decision of whether or not you qualify for burial in a VA national cemetery on your service history—or the service history of the Veteran or Servicemember who's sponsoring your application for burial as a spouse, surviving spouse, or unmarried adult child.
+We base our decision of whether or not you qualify for burial in a VA national cemetery on your service history—or the service history of the Veteran or service member who's sponsoring your application for burial as a spouse, surviving spouse, or unmarried adult child.

 **To apply, you’ll need your (or your sponsor's):**